As we get older, the facial muscles can become slack and the skin on the face becomes looser and less elastic creating

 A facelift is a cosmetic operation that can improve the appearance and leave the skin on the face tighter and smoother.

-Facelift surgery can also include the correction of droopy eyelids (blepharoplasty) and tightening of the skin around the neck area (neck lift).
+Facelift surgery can also include the correction of droopy eyelids (blepharoplasty).

 Depending on the advice of your surgeon, these procedures may be carried out as separate operations.